 Title and Title Insurance: Title is the legal term that identifies a piece of property that the owner is in lawful possession of that property.
 The title insurance protects real estate owners and lenders against any property loss or damage they might experience due to liens, encumbrances, or defects.

-My Florida Houses © All Rights Reserved. - Design by Team Stiller - Realtors first time home buyer, Florida realtor, real estate agents, luxury real estate agents, local real estate agents, Florida mls listings, diy home tips, useful home tips, reviews google
+My Florida Houses © All Rights Reserved. - Design by Team Stiller - experienced Realtors first house, first time home buyer, buying property, selling property, Florida realtor, real estate agents, luxury real estate agents, local real estate agents, Florida mls listings, diy home tips, useful home tips, reviews google, news, market report, southwest Florida, neighborhood report, lee county Florida, school report, home value, home worth